javascript-obfuscator/javascript-obfuscator/README.md

 Injects fake bytecode sequences that are never executed.
 These look like real instructions but are skipped during runtime, confusing analysis tools that process them.

-### `vmCompactDispatcher`
-Type: `boolean` Default: `false`

-Uses a single unified dispatcher (generator-based) for both sync and async/generator code execution.
-By default (`false`), the VM generates two separate dispatchers: a non-generator version for sync code (faster) and a generator version for async/generator code.
-When enabled, only the generator-based dispatcher is used for all execution.

-**Trade-offs:**
-- `false` (default): Larger code size due to dual dispatchers, but faster sync execution (no generator overhead)
-- `true`: Smaller code size with single dispatcher, but sync code has generator protocol overhead

-Use this when code size is more important than sync execution speed.

 ### `vmMacroOps`
 Type: `boolean` Default: `false`